-You can find dockless scooter and bike share services like Bird, Lime, and Gobike in nearly every large California town.
-In some areas, scooters, bikes, and e-bikes seem to litter the streets.
-And when you leave a bar or restaurant after having a few drinks, it may be tempting to just hop aboard and ride instead of calling a cab or finding some other way home.
-But what does California law say about scootering and biking while intoxicated?
-Could a short scooter ride home with booze in your system lead to a DUI charge and a night in jail?
+Scooter and bike services like Bird, Lime, and Gobike are in nearly every large California town.
+In some areas, scooters seem to litter the streets.
+And when you leave a bar after enjoying a few drinks, you may be tempted to hop aboard rather than calling a cab or walking.
+But what does the law say about scootering and biking while intoxicated?
+Could a short ride home with booze in your system lead to a DUI charge and a night in jail?

-Motorized scooters, electric bikes, and traditional bikes are subject to most of the same traffic laws as regular vehicles.
-However, it appears the Legislature has recognized that intoxicated operation of a bike or scooter might not pose the same level of risk to the public as operating a car or truck while under the influence.
-Accordingly, California has enacted special laws that apply to some instance of intoxicated scootering and biking and are less harsh than the DUI laws that apply to other motor vehicles.
+Although motorized scooters, electric bikes, and traditional bikes are subject to most of the same traffic laws as regular vehicles, drunk biking or scootering pose less risk to the public than "traditional" drunk driving.
+Accordingly, special laws apply to intoxicated scootering and biking that are less harsh than the DUI laws that apply to other motor vehicles.

 California Vehicle Code section 21221.5 specifically prohibits operating a "motorized scooter" on a highway while under the influence of alcohol, drugs, or a combination of the two.
-A person is considered "under the influence" if substantially affected by the substance or substances ingested.
+A person is considered "under the influence" if he or she is substantially affected by the substance or substances ingested.

-However, whereas with California’s traditional DUI statutes there’s a "per se" blood alcohol concentration (BAC) limit of .08%, there is no intoxicated scootering "per se” law.
-So, for scootering under the influence, BAC can be a consideration but not necessarily determinative of whether the scooter operator has violated the law.
+However, although traditional DUIs have a "per se" blood alcohol concentration (BAC) limit of .08%, there is no corresponding scootering "per se" limit.
+For scootering under the influence, BAC is relevant but not necessarily determinative of whether the rider violated the law.

-Also, motorized scooter operators who are suspected to be in violation of section 21221.5 are not subject to California's implied consent law—which normally requires motorists who are stopped for drunk driving to take a chemical blood alcohol test.
+Also, riders who are suspected to be in violation of section 21221.5 are not subject to California's implied consent law—which normally requires motorists to take a chemical blood alcohol test.
 Although you don't have to take a test, if you believe a blood, urine, or breath test will help prove your sobriety, you have the right to ask for one.

-Without the ability to compel a BAC test, to justify an arrest, an officer must rely on observations of actual impairment such as slurred speech, bloodshot eyes, and poor driving or field sobriety test performance.
+Without the ability to compel a BAC test, to justify an arrest an officer must rely on observations of actual impairment like slurred speech, bloodshot eyes, and poor driving or field sobriety test performance.

-Although conviction is a misdemeanor punishable by a fine of up to $250, your driver's license won't be impacted, and the conviction won't count against your driving record.
+Conviction is a misdemeanor punishable by a fine of up to $250, but your driver's license won't be impacted and the conviction won't count against your driving record.
 Keep in mind, though, that a misdemeanor can stay on your criminal record for life.

 Pedal bicycles.
 For regular pedal bikes, California has a specific law against "cycling under the Influence" or "CUI."
 California Vehicle Code section 21200.5 prohibits riding a bicycle while under the influence of drugs, alcohol, or a combination of the two.